bryxli/zoe-bot/README.md

 * /deluser \<username> - delete user from guild
 * /userlist - display guild userlist
 * /speak - zoe will talk to you

+### Getting the webhook URL

+1. Open Discord context menu of respective server
+2. Create a new webhook under Server Settings > Integrations > Webhooks > New Webhook
+3. Change the channel to desired output channel
+4. If channel was changed, Save Changes
+5. Copy Webhook URL